 Can you use a different type of potato?

 I recommend baby dutch yellow potatoes for two reasons.
 First, they’re naturally buttery in flavor.
 Second, they’re small so you only need to cut them in half to get the perfect size for pairing with these steak bites.

-You can absolutely use a different baby potato or even a larger potato variety if you cut the potato into smaller pieces.
+You can absolutely use any baby potatoes or even a larger potato variety if you cut the potato into smaller pieces.
+Yukon gold potatoes, russet potatoes or red potatoes work well.
 Potato pieces should be a little larger than the steak pieces.
 This isn’t intended to be a hash.

 What kind of steak is best for this skillet meal?

-I like to use sirloin steak here.
-It’s relatively inexpensive and very easy to find!
-Plus you’ll find that it’s tender when we cook it this way.
+I’ve found that sirloin steak is the best steak for this dish.
+It’s relatively inexpensive and very easy to find in the grocery store.
+Plus you’ll find that it’s tender even when cooked in a skillet.

 Can this skillet meal be used for meal prep?

 This is an excellent choice for meal prep!
 It will last for 3 to 4 days refrigerated in an airtight container.

 You can quickly reheat any leftover steak and potatoes in your microwave.
 If you have the extra time you might find that you prefer reheating in a skillet on the stove.
 Both options work well!

 Want a vegetable?
 Add a green side to turn this into a complete meal.
 I recommend my Spicy Roasted Broccoli, Easy Roasted Broccoli, Balsamic Bacon Brussels Sprouts, Garlic Green Beans, Simple Sautéed Cabbage, Roasted Brussels Sprouts, or Roasted Green Beans with Almonds.